 It’s that time of year again and “Last Christmas” is all over the radio.
 If that doesn’t quite get you into the mood for Christmas, maybe contemporary, classical, or traditional Christmas music will.

-Drop the shopping bags, sit back, relax, and listen to some good seasonal music.
-The following pages offer free and legal online Christmas music downloads.
+Drop the shopping bags, sit back, relax, and listen.
+While there are plenty of ways to legally download free music online, the following pages offer free and legal online Christmas music downloads.
 We’ve also thrown in sheet music resources because maybe you’ll find the time to give that old guitar or piano a workout.